JerryKingQAQ/JerryKingQAQ/README.md

 -
 - 👨‍💼 I currently study in Foshan, China.
 - 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I currently learn English and Korean.
-- 📺 I currently continue to make some [videos](https://www.ixigua.com/home/109529239261) about learning programming.
+- 📺 I currently continue to make some [Nothing] about learning programming.
-- 👯 I look for cooperation opportunities on [Upwork](https://www.upwork.com/fl/huanqingzhu).
+- 👯 I look for cooperation opportunities on [Nothing].
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...